knosmos/manglaria-sensors/README.md

 ```

 ## Editing
-This app reads sensor data from the CSV at `public/sensor_coords.csv`.
-You can edit this file to add or remove sensors.
-To add new sensor types, you can must add the name to the `src/app/sensor_types.ts` file and upload an icon to the `public/sensor-icons` directory.
+* This app reads sensor data from the CSV at `public/sensor_coords.csv`; you can edit this file to add or remove sensors.
+To add new sensor types, you must add the name to the `src/app/sensor_types.ts` file and upload an icon to the `public/sensor-icons` directory.
 The icons should be named according to the sensor type, e.g., `current-profiler.png`.
-The sidebar contents can be modified in the `src/app/sidebar.tsx` file.
-The map can be customized by changing the style URL in `src/app/page.tsx`.
+* The sidebar contents can be modified in the `src/app/sidebar.tsx` file.
+* The map can be customized by changing the style URL in `src/app/page.tsx`.

+## Contact
+Jieruei Chang (jieruei@mit.edu)